ImprintLab/.github/profile/README.md

-At Imprint Lab we explore modern anatomy through computation.
+Imprint Research studies modern anatomy through computation.

 We use ML and AI to reconstruct functional organs and tissues in code.